Sunshine at your fingertips!

 Johnson’s Locust Hall Farm is impressive in the vast quantity of items they grow which does include pick your own sunflowers!
 Once you are done picking sunflowers, your kids might want to indulge in the petting zoo or the free play area.
 This is a farm that might be a full day excursion.

-2016 Update: Sunflowers should be blooming around second week in September.
+2017 Update: Sunflowers are in bloom.
+Hayrides out to pick them from 10-4.
 As always, we recommend contacting the location prior to visiting.

 Johnson’s Corner Farm, Medford

 Take a hayride out to cut your own sunflowers at Johnson’s Corner Farm.
-Not only can you pick your own flowers with the kids, but afterwards they can play in the Discovery Barnyard and Animal Farm.
+Not only can you pick your own flowers with the kids, but afterwards they can play in the Discovery Barnyard and Animal Farm (fees apply to Discovery Barnyard).

 Duke Farms, Hillsborough